acelere/jupyterhub-dockerspawner-with-local-users/README.md

 ## Installation

 <p>Start from a fresh ubuntu install.
-In my case, I used 16.04 on a computer connected to my local network.</p>
+I have used 18.04 on a computer connected to my local network.</p>
 <p>To make things easy, after the installation was complete, I went into the router configuration and fixed the IP for that computer, using its MAC address.
-This is to ensure that when running JupyterHub, the IP address is fixed</p>
+This is to ensure that when running JupyterHub, the IP address is fixed.</p>
 <p>Next, install docker as per <a href="https://docs.docker.com/install/linux/docker-ce/ubuntu/#supported-storage-drivers">this link</a></p>
 Alternatively, you can install by: